In this article you're going to learn how to identify your peaks in the EMS Platform.

 Identify Accumulated data peaks

-Normally, analyzers we have installed in our facility or the fiscal meters, are going to send the Energy data in a cumulative and incremental way, representing how much we have consumed for a specific period of time.
-Although, we can obtain from the datalogger some outliers causing peaks in the hourly curves and making the representation in the platform erroneous.
+Normally, meters in your facility are going to send the Energy data in a cumulative and incremental way, representing the consumption for a specific period of time.
+However, sometimes the datalogger might send outliers, causing peaks in the hourly curves and making the representation in the platform erroneous.
 For more information about Active Energy and its representation, click on the following support article: Understanding Active Energy.

-For that, we should understand all the possible errors and how to solve them.
-Then, we are going to explain the most habitual cases which cause peaks and how to deal with them:
+For this case, it is important to understand all the possible errors and how to solve them.
+These are the most habitual cases which cause peaks and how to deal with them:

 - Peaks caused by an outlier